About this listing

 You won't leave the same.

 I enjoy interacting with my guests and welcome questions or needs.
-I do ask that my guests respect my privacy and text ahead before coming to my home unless my garden center is already open.
+I do ask that my guests respect my privacy and text ahead before coming to my home.

 I love my community.
 We could not live here without the support of our neighbours.
 Living off the grid is not easy and it is with helping hands that we have created a strong neighbourhood.
 I would hope that my guests enjoy the camaraderie and embrace our alternative style of living.